ga-wdi-lessons/ruby-oop/readme.md

   - "object method"

 <details>

   <summary>`class User` works fine. `class user` throws an error.
 What's a rule we can deduce about classes from this?</summary>

   Class names must begin with a capital letter.
+This is not optional.

 </details>

 <details>
   <summary>`class UserName` works fine. `class User Name` throws an error.
 What's a rule we can deduce about classes from this?</summary>

   Class names must not contain spaces.

 </details>

-## Initializing Users (10:20 - 10:30)
+## Initializing Users (10 minutes / 0:30)

-Copy and paste this code into your REPL:
+Copy and paste this code into Pry...

 ```rb
 class User